Randomcoder323/split-keyboard/README.md

 ## BOM Table

+*to optimize cost and lower it i had to get 10 keyswitches fro aliexpress and rest from amazon to avoid payingg fro 70pc.

 | Part                  | Cost (USD) | Notes                                           |
 |-----------------------|------------|------------------------------------------------|
 | PCB                   | 28.89      | See screenshot in readme                       |